Skype: Mobile clients

-Skype was previously available on Nokia X, Symbian, BlackBerry OS and BlackBerry 10 devices.
+Skype formerly provided a client for feature phones that ran on J2ME, Nokia X, Symbian, BlackBerry OS and BlackBerry 10 devices.

-In May 2009 a Version 3.0 was available on Windows Mobile 5 to 6.1, and in September 2015 a Version 2.29 was available on Windows Phone 8.1; in 2016 Microsoft announced that this would stop working in early 2017 once Skype's transition from peer-to-peer to client-server was complete.
+In May 2009, a Version 3.0 was available on Windows Mobile 5 to 6.1, and in September 2015, a Version 2.29 was available on Windows Phone 8.1; in 2016, Microsoft announced that this would stop working in early 2017 once Skype's transition from peer-to-peer to client-server was complete.